 Late in this excellent documentary, one of the curators at the National Gallery of Ireland describes his process in simple terms.
 “By putting pictures next to each other, they form a narrative.
 You see things you wouldn’t see otherwise.”
 That is as fluent and incisive a précis of Portrait of a Gallery as as you are likely to find.

 In 2011, the National Gallery of Ireland closed its doors at Merrion Square, and two thirds of the building, to begin one of the largest refurbishment projects in the history of the state.
 Six years later, after numerous delays and costing close to €30million, the NGI finally reopened the historic Dargan and Milltown wings in June 2017.

 This observational documentary film secured unique access inside the walls of the National Gallery of Ireland, the nation’s most visited cultural attraction, while the institution goes through huge change.
 If ever there was a time to have cameras in the gallery, during its 150-year history, this was it.

-Three and a half years in the making, director Adrian McCarthy and Wildfire Films observed the day-to-day running of the institution while witnessing the transformation of the dilapidated historic Dargan and Milltown wings.
+Three and a half years in the making, producer/director Adrian McCarthy and his team observed the day-to-day running of the institution while witnessing the transformation of the dilapidated historic Dargan and Milltown wings.
 A mammoth challenge for architects Heneghan Peng, the Office of Public Works and the construction team as they attempt to feed modern services beneath a protected 150 year-old and 110 year-old building, while also opening up new spaces never-before-seen by the public.